sylhare/sylhare.github.io/_posts/2020-07-17-Testing-with-spring-boot.md

 - `@ActiveProfiles(value = ["test"])`: To use a different profile when spinning the spring application (you might not want a certain bean to be built for the test, or you have a test profile defined with different values.)
 - `@LocalServerPort`: In this case will represent the port on which your web springboot app will be hosted.
 - `@TestConfiguration`: This is to define the test configuration, you can mock or update beans there.

+The `ControllerTestConfig` is here if you have some configuration you want to mock or modify for the test.
+For example here we are mocking the bean `foo` meaning that any autowire of that bean will take this mock version.

 ### Write your first test